This article doesn’t pretend to give you any clue to write down best-sellers.

 Find a good topic.

 Do you really think the students want to tell you anything about their vacations?
 Do you really want to read it?
-If it’s boring for you, it may also be boring for the students.
+If it’s boring for you, it might also be boring for the students.

 Just a few recommendations.

 To choose the topic, consider what kind of stories they like to watch or to read.
 It may be a good starting point.
 Also consider your own taste.
 It will make you more comfortable to explain it.